Robbery Criminal Charges in Arizona Under A.R.S. 13-1902

 There are certain elements (requirements) that a person has to commit in order to be found to have committed a robbery charge.
 We will then talk about what will classify the level of robbery to a felony.

-How do you find these charges?
+How do you find about Robbery charges in Arizona?

 It’s at the Arizona Revised Statue – you can look up ARS 13-902.
 There are different levels of robbery, you have a regular robbery and then aggravated robbery, then there’s armed robbery.